 Is there anything I can do to keep from losing my friends?

-You might not have to end old friendships, but some relationships may need to change.
+You might not have to end old friendships, but some relationships may change.
 You may find that you and a certain friend(s) don’t have as much in common as you used to.
-It’s important to pay attention to your feelings, and to know what you enjoy doing.
-If your friends seem to be spending more time doing activities that you don’t enjoy, you may be happier finding some new friends who share your interests.
+It’s important to pay attention to your feelings, and to know what makes you happy.
+If your friends seem to be spending more time in activities that you don’t enjoy, you may be happier finding some new friends who share your interests.

 How do I begin a friendship with someone I like?

-Some people are naturally outgoing and have no trouble making friends.
-Others are more shy and find it harder to get to know people.
+Some people are naturally outgoing and have no trouble making new friends.
+Others might be shy and find it harder to get to know people.
 When you want to get to know someone, it helps to think of some things ahead of time that you could talk about.
-You may want to compliment them on something you notice about them or ask them something about school or an activity they are involved in.
+You may want to compliment them on something you noticed like their sneakers or sweater or ask them something about school or an activity they are involved in.
 It may also help if you have an interest or activity in common.

 What can I do to try to hold onto a friendship?